 As a young museum in a traditional location, the EHM merges the old castle monastery with a modern museum complex.
 This is the first address for Hanse history worldwide since 27 May 2015.
 As a pioneer of our modern understanding of economics, the Hanse still shapes the politics, economy and society of the European continent.
-In cooperation with the ‘Research Centre for the History of the Hanse and the Baltic Sea Region’ we make the latest findings of Hanse research accessible.
+In cooperation with the ‘Research Centre for Hanse and Baltic History’ we make the latest findings of Hanse research accessible.
 As an economic museum, the museum also deals with current issues of trade and economy.
-With our excellent gastronomy and plenty of space for events, the EHM is an ideal place to reflect on the future and the past.
+With plenty of space for events, the EHM is an ideal place to reflect on the future and the past.
 You can not only understand the present here, but also enjoy it.

 The International Advisory Board was founded in 2018 and advises and supports the EHM in economic, operational and conceptual matters.
 The focus is on the development of the EHM with special attention to strategic and conceptual positioning as well as national and international cooperation and networking.
 It usually meets twice a year.